EEplet/DOCTer/README.md

 # DOCTer

-DOCTer is an open-source framework designed for diagnosing disorders of consciousness using EEG (electroencephalography) data through deep learning.
-This repository aims to provide researchers and developers with a robust tool for analyzing and diagnosing consciousness-related disorders from EEG signals.
+DOCTer is an open-source framework designed for diagnosing disorders of consciousness(DOC) using EEG (electroencephalography) data through deep learning.
+This repository aims to provide researchers and developers with a robust tool for analyzing and diagnosing DOC from EEG signals.
+For more information about the DOCTer framework, please refer to our paper.

 ## Dependencies
 - Python 3.6+